Network effects in default clustering for large systems: Introduction

 At this point, we want to mention that even though our primary motivation comes from interacting particle systems in financial mathematics, our results are broader applicable.
 In a given system with many different components, not all components are equally connected to other components or equally affected by the default of other components.
 The failure of one component due to external forcing giving rise to failure of other components of a given system is of broader interest.

 The rest of the paper is organized as follows.
 In Section \ref{S:Model} we describe our model in detail.
 In Section \ref{S:Assumptions} we lay down our assumptions that are assumed to hold throughout the paper.
 Section \ref{S:MainResults} contains the main results of this paper.
 The proof of the main theorem is in the subsequent sections.
-In particular, tightness of the empirical measure is discussed in Section \ref{S:Tightness}, its limit characterization is in Section \ref{S:LimitCharacterization} followed by uniqueness of the limiting point in Section \ref{S:Uniqueness}.
+In particular, tightness and characterization of the limit points of the empirical measure is discussed in Section \ref{S:LimitCharacterization} followed by uniqueness of the limiting point in Section \ref{S:Uniqueness}.
 Section \ref{S:Numerics} contains our simulation studies and numerical results on low-rank approximations.
 Technical results and their proofs have been gathered in Appendix \ref{A:Appendix}.
 Section \ref{S:Conclusions} is about our conclusions and outlook for future work.